mamigot/Data-Structures-Java/README.md

 ensure the validity of our structures.

 Index:

+1. assign2_stacksQueues:
-1. assign2_stacksQueues: linked-list implementation of a stack and a queue.
+        a.
+Linked-list implementation of a stack and a queue.
+Nodes are created in separate classes, respectively titled "StackListNode.java" and "QueueListNode.java".
+        b.
+"BalanceCheck.java" uses the stack to ensure that provided strings are "balanced" (meaning that for every              opening character stored in the hash-table within the file there is a closing character).